 where $g_k$ are i.i.d.\ complex valued standard Gaussian random variables.
-Therefore, the equalities in \eqref{ph_pointwise} and \eqref{ph_Hs} follow by a direct computation.
-Similarly, by a simple Riemann integral approximation, it is easy to see that for $s<\frac12$,
+The equalities in \eqref{ph_pointwise} and \eqref{ph_Hs} follow by direct computation.
+Similarly, by Riemann integral approximation, it is easy to see that for $s<\frac12$,

 from which we immediately obtain both the convergence in \eqref{ph_pointwise} and the estimate in \eqref{ph_Hs}. \end{proof} \begin{corollary} Let $s < \frac 12$, and let $0 < p < \infty$.
 Then